jyotsna030/PCOSaathi/README.md

-# Women's Health Clustering & Personalized Recommendations
+# PCOSaathi : Women's Health Clustering & Personalized Recommendations

 ## 📌 Overview
-PCOSaathi is an AI-powered health companion designed to support women in managing PCOS (Polycystic Ovary Syndrome) by providing personalized health recommendations.
-Submitted under the **Infosys Springboard iAccelerate Women’s Hackathon 2025**, this project uses machine learning to analyze women's health data and offer insights tailored to Indian dietary habits and lifestyle preferences.
+**PCOSaathi** is an AI-powered health companion designed to support women in managing PCOS (Polycystic Ovary Syndrome) by providing personalized health recommendations.
+Submitted under the **Infosys Springboard iAccelerate Women’s Hackathon 2025**.

 The application leverages **machine learning** to analyze women's health data and provide **personalized health recommendations**.It clusters users based on key health parameters like **weight gain, hair loss, acne, period regularity, and exercise** to generate insights for managing conditions like **PCOS (Polycystic Ovary Syndrome)**.